KaushalSoniii/TravelX/README.md

 - Interactive maps to explore camping spots
 - Detailed information about each camping site
 - User-friendly interface
-- Built with React, Next.js, and TypeScript for a robust and scalable application
+- Built with React, Next.js,and TypeScript for a robust and scalable application

 ## Contributing